upperbound/simple_secret_santa/README.md

 # regex-pattern for allowed participant's email format, default .*
 app.mail.allowed-regex=.*
 # validation error message for participant's email
-app.mail.allowed-err-message=email '%s' does not belong to any corporate domain=@my-office.com / @my-office.org
+app.mail.allowed-err-message=email '%s' does not belong to any corporate domain @my-office.com / @my-office.org
 # DNS or IP of this app (e.g. https://secret-santa.my-office.com) - will be used within notifications
 app.server.url=http://${server.address}:${server.port}
 # the only way to grant/revoke 'superadmin' role is through the following options during startup:
 # list of users which role will be set to 'superadmin'
-app.superadmins: "{'user1@my-office.com','user2@my-office.com'}"
+app.superadmins="{'user1@my-office.com','user2@my-office.com'}"
 # list of users which role will be set to 'user'
-app.users: "{'user3@my-office.com','user4@my-office.com'}"
-# example server settings
+app.users="{'user3@my-office.com','user4@my-office.com'}"
+# Settings for servlet container.
+SSL is disabled by default.
+If TLS connection is needed
+# then `enabled: true` must be enabled and certificate+private key should be added to 'config' dir
 server.address=localhost
 server.port=8080
 server.ssl.enabled=false
 server.ssl.certificate=classpath:certificate-ec.crt
 server.ssl.certificate-private-key=classpath:private-ec-key.pem
-# Comma separated profiles for application behavior.
-Described above.
-spring.profiles.active=
 # The name of the database and the user under whom the new database and all the necessary tables will be created.
 spring.datasource.db-name=santa-db
 spring.datasource.username=admin